AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 ### Enabling your GraphQL Endpoint {#enabling-graphql-endpoint}

 <!-- link needs to be updated -->
-To have access to GraphQL servlets in AEM you need to enable and configure an endpoint.
+To make GraphQL queries in AEM you need to enable and configure an endpoint.
 You can do this by installing a dedicated package: the [GraphiQL for AEM Endpoint Enablement package is available from the Adobe Software Distribution site](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?package=%2Fcontent%2Fsoftware-distribution%2Fen%2Fdetails.html%2Fcontent%2Fdam%2Faemcloud%2Fpublic%2Faem-graphql%2Fgraphiql-graphiql-0.0.2.zip).

 <!-- does it include source code? -->